nithin1shastry/geel/README.md

-tuorial on git and github based on the tutorials provided by the youtube channel "The Coding Train".
+Tutorial on git and github based on the tutorials provided by the youtube channel "The Coding Train".